-Bamford Street, I Velson Dwellings 5 Site Specific Requirements 1.
-The site has capacity for around 5 dwellings.
-All plots provided on site are reserved for self-build/custom-build homes.
-3. If plots are developed individually, evidence must be provided to illustrate that the development would not prevent or prejudice the deliverability of remaining plots within the wider allocated site.
-0 be consistent with the scale and ch the vicinity to the site. aracter of existing e Site should result in a vehicle link ith Marsden Hall Road South. k between Bamford d Street 6.
-Existing parking provisi Road should be retained on to the rear of existing dwellings ed. fronting Barkerho use - n the south western part of the Site e layout of the development. e should be retaine d and Justification: provision.
+Bamford Street, I Bamford Street, NelsonDwellings5 Site Specific Requirements: 1.
+The site has capacity for or around 5 dwellings.
+2. All plots provided on site are reserved for self-build/custom-build homes.
+3. If plots are developed individually, evidence must be provided to illustrate that the development would not prevent or prejudice the deliverability of remaining plots within the wider allocated site. - be consistent with the scale and ch the vicinity to the site. aracter of existing · · · · · · · · · · · · · · · · · · · e Site should result in a vehicle linl ith Marsden Hall Road South. < between Bamforc l Street 6.
+Existing parking provisi Road should be retained on to the rear of existing dwellings ed. fronting Barkerho use n the south western part of the Site e layout of the development. e should be retaine d and Justification: settlement boundary of Nelson.
+The site is accessible to a range of existing services and facilities which are available within the local area, including schooling and recreation provision.
 The site is also located close to an existing bus routes promoting sustainable travel.
 The site sits within a residential area of the town and is largely enclosed by existing development.
 The site offers a suitable location for housing, particularly self-build with the opportunity to enhance the built character of the wider area.
 The site in its current form is overgrown and offers few features notable for their contribution to the quality of the wider environment, except a single tree located at the south west corner of the site.
 Existing off street parking is located to the north.
 It is likely that this parking is used by existing properties and helps to alleviate parking problems on Barkerhouse Road to the north.
 To ensure that the development does not worsen any existing problems this parking must be retained in situ.
-Monitoring and Delivery Strategic Objectives 1•3•5 Local Plan Part 1 Policies SDP2 • SDP3 Local Plan Part 2 Policies LIV6 • LIV7 • ENV19 Targets Sufficient plots are made av demand which occurs durin f-build To deliver developments which impact on the environment climate change.
+Monitoring and Delivery Strategic Objectives 1•3•5 Local Plan Part 1 Policies SDP2 • SDP3 Local Plan Part 2 Policies LIV6 • LIV7 • ENV19 Targets • Sufficient plots are made av demand which occurs durin f-build To deliver developments which have a minimal impact on the environment and are resilient to climate change.